ARK-Electronics/isaac_ros-dev/README.md

     ./run_docker.sh
     ```

+6. Before trying to use the realsense, ensure it's firmware is `5.13.0.50`.
+You can update the firmware by following the [Realsense documentation](https://dev.intelrealsense.com/docs/firmware-update-tool).
+You must use USB3 to update the realsense firmware.
+USB3 is also reccomended for operation due to the increased data rate.

-6. Once container image is rebuilt and you are inside the container, you can run `realsense-viewer` to check that the RealSense camera is connected.
+7. Once container image is rebuilt and you are inside the container, you can run `realsense-viewer` to check that the RealSense camera is connected.

    ```bash
    realsense-viewer